Buchel9844/HOIs_multitrophic/README.md

 # HOIs_multitrophic
-Code of the article titled "Multitrophic higher-order interactions modulate species persistence" by Lisa Buche, Ignasi Bartomeus and Oscar Godoy. (https://www.biorxiv.org/content/10.1101/2021.11.18.469079v1.abstract)
+Code of the article titled "Multitrophic higher-order interactions modulate species persistence" by Lisa Buche, Ignasi Bartomeus and Oscar Godoy (https://www.biorxiv.org/content/10.1101/2021.11.18.469079v1.abstract).
+The HOI_0_wrapper.R contains all the necessary code to compute the coefficients and the AIC for each focal species and situation.
+The dataframe (i)pollinators.csv, (ii)2016_no_pollinators_for_2017.csv, and (iii)used_data2017.csv are in the data folder.